 Keather Lindman is a 2018 Fogelberg Studio Fellow.
 We checked in with her, a third of the way into her residency, to see how things were going in practice.
 Remember you can apply to be part of the residency program until April 12, 2019.
-If you have any questions about the program or the application process, please contact Jill Foote-Hutton, Coordinator of Artist Services & Storytelling at firstname.lastname@example.org
+If you have any questions about the program or the application process, please contact Kyle Rudy-Kohlhepp, Director of Learning & Artist Services at firstname.lastname@example.org

 NCC: Would you please share how your expectations of the residency have or haven't changed since you started in September?

 KL: My expectations of the residency haven’t changed.
 I knew coming into this residency of the rich history of the Clay Center, the warmth and kindness of “clay people” in the community, and the many opportunities to get involved!
 I am so incredibly grateful to be a part of it all.